sigmacomputing/sigmaquickstarts/site/sigmaguides/src/administration_sigma_calculations/administration_sigma_calculations.md

 <strong>NOTE:</strong><br> The customer's name was intentionally removed from the image above.
 If you are interested in getting more information, please reach out to your Sigma Sales team!.
 </aside>

-This QuickStart guide introduces and discusses how Sigma is designed to optimize query performance as data is requested by the user interface.
+This QuickStart introduces and discusses how Sigma is designed to optimize query performance as data is requested by the user interface.
 Extensive engineering time has been spent to determine a balanced solution that provides the best user experience, performance, and the least cost impact when used with a data warehouse.

 To accomplish this, Sigma offers multiple tiers of caching and evaluation, designed to reduce data warehouse load and enhance the user experience.

 Using these mechanisms, Sigma helps ensure that customers typically gain far more value from fast, easy access to data than the corresponding increase in cost.
-Achieving this balance is complex and certainly not something that is easily done.
+Achieving this balance is complex, and certainly not something that is easily done.

 Over time, we have observed that for a given organization, economies of scale are realized.
 This means that as more Sigma users are on-boarded, the associated cost per user decreases.